seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_html.md

 - Stemming consists in chopping the end of the words, so that here, we would have only `live`.
 - Lemmatization is the same, but in a more subtle way: it takes grammar into account.
 So, "good" and better" would be reduced to "good" because there is the same basic semantic unit behind these two words, even if their lettering differ completely.

+//ST: !

 A tool performing lemmatization is https://textgrid.de/en/[TextGrid].
 It has many functions for textual analysis, and lemmatization https://wiki.de.dariah.eu/display/TextGrid/The+Lemmatizer+Tool[is explained there].

-//ST: !
 == Should we represent all terms in a semantic network?
+//ST: Should we represent all terms in a semantic network?

 //ST: !
 We have seen that some words are more interesting than others in a corpus: